Corneal abrasions account for over 2 in every 100 eye injuries each year.

 - Treat your dry eye symptoms to ensure that your eyes remain hydrated and moist.

-If you are experiencing symptoms of a corneal abrasion, contact your eye doctor as soon as possible.
+If you are experiencing symptoms of a corneal abrasion, contact an eye doctor as soon as possible.

 Even a minor scratch should be examined by a doctor to prevent infection and any other vision problems that can develop from an open wound.